iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

 Nice!
 That test cleanly summarizes an acceptable scenario for the feature you are adding.
+Note the similarty is has to the other test in this context.

 - Given: a link to Twitter and a link to Google exist in the app.
 - When: the user views the links.